-Aiki-jujutsu focuses on a quick neutralization of an attack.
-It also emphasizes throwing technique and joint manipulation to effectively control or injure an attacker.
+Aiki-jujutsu focuses on quick neutralization of an attack.
+It also emphasizes throwing technique and joint manipulation to effectively control an attacker.

-Of particular importance is the timing of a defensive technique to blend with an attack, and use the force of the attacker's movement against them.
-Daito-ryu is noted for it's use of atemi strikes to vital points, to prepare an attacker for jointlocking or throwing.
+Of particular importance is the timing of a technique to blend with an attack, and use the attacker's movement against them.
+Daito-ryu is noted for it's use of atemi strikes to vital points, to prepare an attacker for jointlocking/throwing.

 Morihei Ueshiba O'Sensei developed Aikido from his combat studies of Daito-ryu Aiki jujutsu with Sokaku Takeda, and his spiritual studies with Omoto Kyo and Onisaburi Deguchi.
-Aikido focuses on harmony and non-resistance, leading to Success
+It focuses on non-resistance, leading to Success

 There are several organizations that teach Daito-ryu Aikijujutsu, and each of them can trace their lineage back to Sokaku Takeda through four of his students...